 The main palace stands on the hill compared to the rest of the fort.
 It is said that the palace had 7 stories.
 Now only 4 survive.
 A steep ramp twists and turns before it takes you to the palace gates.

-Two long corridors on the either sides of the stairs are the palace.
+Two long corridors on either side of the stairs are the palace.
 It seems strange that people would live in what looks like an army barrack.

-When you go on top, you see a lot of crumbled walls.
+When you go to the top, you see a lot of crumbled walls.
 The town within the fort is right in front of your eyes.
-You see the wall, the pathways, the temples and the ruins.
+You see the wall, the pathways, the temples, and the ruins.
 The hills nearby seem rugged as if they were being excavated for further construction but were left midway.

 It is a place with different energy even when you see young boys jumping all around on the broken walls.
 It’s the kind of energy that tells you to leave the place – a kind of unwelcome energy.

 As I entered I did not feel anything except the melancholy that any ruined place exudes.
-As we walked through the road with ruins on both sides, we were a part of happy crowd clicking pictures.
-At the trees around ruins, it was a photo stop for me – the formations did look spooky, but then is that not what we know Banyan tree for.
+As we walked through the road with ruins on both sides, we were part of a happy crowd clicking pictures.
+At the trees around the ruins, it was a photo stop for me – the formations did look spooky, but then is that not what we know the Banyan tree for?

 Princess Ratnavati’s Palace

-Later as we were climbing the stairs to go on top of the fort, you feel a gush of air coming from the empty corridors.
+Later as we were climbing the stairs to go to the top of the fort, we feel a gush of air coming from the empty corridors.
 It is not just another air, it does carry some strange energy.
 On top of the palace, where I was told it is Princess Ratnavati’s palace.
-The ruins look like they have just become ruins with a thunder.
+The ruins look like they have just become ruins with thunder.
 The energy here is heavy, but the view of the fort from here is breathtaking.
 I think the view beckons me more than the small temple there.
-I must add there were lots and lots of people on the day we visited Bhangarh fort in August 2017.
+I must add there were lots and lots of people on the day we visited the fort in August 2017.
 It might be a very different experience if you are alone there.

 Ipsita Roy Chakraverti is a trained Wiccan.
-In January 2012, she traveled to Bhangarh Fort with her team that she calls Wiccan Brigade.
+In January 2012, she traveled to the Fort with her team which she calls Wiccan Brigade.
 They carried with them sophisticated cameras, magnetometers, and compasses.

 Ipsita senses strange energy in the large Banyan trees that engulf some of the fort structures.
-Her compass needles she said were quivering and spinning near trees constantly.
+The compass needles she said were quivering and spinning near trees constantly.
 At places, her team’s cameras went blank – which is strange.
-I was conscious of this and my simple point and shoot camera seem to have captured all the images well.
+I was conscious of this and my simple point-and-shoot camera seem to have captured all the images well.

-In the two dark rooms at the end of the corridor in main palace building, Ipsita found the fire rituals being performed.
-She says she not only senses the magical powers of the past but the fact that they are being kept alive by present day rituals.
-She says the rituals are disturbing the energies at Bhangarh, and we must allow them to rest.
+In the two dark rooms at the end of the corridor in the main palace building, Ipsita found the fire rituals being performed.
+She says she not only senses the magical powers of the past but the fact that they are being kept alive by present-day rituals.
+She says the rituals are disturbing the energies, and we must allow them to rest.

-Ipsita says her sensitive cameras captured strange display of light – which is difficult to explain.
-She strongly believes that Bhangarh is not a military fort but a magical fort.
+Ipsita says her sensitive cameras captured a strange display of light – which is difficult to explain.
+She strongly believes that it is not a military fort but a magical fort.
 The palace is built on a natural rise underneath which is a source of natural spring water.

-Ipsita talks about the strange behavior of her team post the Bhangarh Fort visit.
+Ipsita talks about the strange behavior of her team post the visit.

-Read more on her experience in the book – Travelling In, Travelling Out
+Read more about her experience in the book – Travelling In, Travelling Out

-- Bhangarh Fort is best visited from Jaipur (80 Km) though it can be done from Delhi (260 km) as well.
+- It is best visited from Jaipur (80 Km) though it can be done from Delhi (260 km) as well.

 - Except for small snacks, there is no food that is available.

-- Please do carry water, although the kind people of Bhangarh offer water to tourists.
+- Please do carry water, although the kind people there offer water to tourists.

-- Do not go early morning or late evening, but try to go in the morning to avoid harsh sun.
-There is no shade in the premises.
+- Do not go early morning or late evening, but try to go in the morning to avoid the harsh sun.
+There is no shade on the premises.